Family, friends ‘in shock’ after death of worker during First Night prep in Boston

 BOSTON (WHDH) – Family and friends are mourning a “good-natured” man who died while working on First Night setup in Copley Square last weekend.

-Construction worker Brandon McSweeney, 34, was installing a lighting tower when a 3,500-pound ballast fell from a forklift and landed on his chest, officials said.
+Construction worker Brandon McSweeney, 34, was installing a lighting tower for United Stage and Rigging when a 3,500-pound ballast fell from a forklift and landed on his chest, officials said.

 “He was a good-natured man of quiet strength, solid intelligence and perpetual kindness.
 His loving presence will sorely be missed,” the McSweeney family said in a statement.